muntaha794/Assignment__02/README.md

 ---

-> 💬 *“Good code is its own best documentation.”*
-Let your code speak your passion ❤️‍🔥
+> 💬 *“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.”* <br/>  - Martin Fowler 🔥<br/>   Chief Scientist at ThoughtWorks